deniseong/marine-Synechococcus-metaB/README.md

 Domain; Phylum; Genus; Subcluster; Clade; Subclade; ESTU (if specified); sequence

-## 3. developing primer
+## 2. developing primer
 - phylogenetic tree of petB reference database with the length of sequence processed with Mazard_2012 and Ong_2022
 - alignment of whole petB gene loci with petB-F, petB-F50, petB-R and petB-634R

-## 4. DADA2 processing
+## 3. DADA2 processing
 - script for DADA2 to process raw Illumina sequences

-## 5. Files generated and used for phyloseq processing
+## 4. Files generated and used for phyloseq processing
 Mazard_2012 amplified 55 out of 71 samples while 71 samples.
 The comparison between Mazard_2012 and Ong_2022 only includes 55 samples obtained by DNA extraction successfully amplified by both methods.
-Ong_2022 files will include alignments for all samples and overlapping samples.

-### 5.1 Mazard_2012: Filtered seawater amplified with Mazard_2012
+### 4.1 Mazard_2012: Filtered seawater amplified with Mazard_2012
 - fasta file with all Mazard_2012 ASV sequences
 - Mazard_2012 ASV table
 - Phyloseq used to make figures
 - protein sequence alignment of each subclade with i) Mazard_2012 ASVs, ii) Ong_2022 with ASVs from overlapping samples and iii) Ong_2022 with ASVs from all samples
 - BLAST output for subclades II-WPC2 and UC-A

-### 5.2 Ong_2022: Filtered seawater amplified with Ong_2022
+### 4.2 Ong_2022: Filtered seawater and sorted Synechococcus cells amplified with Ong_2022
-- fasta file with all Ong_2022 ASV sequences
+- fasta file with all filtered and sorted ASV sequences
-- fasta file with Ong_2022 ASV sequences from overlapping samples
-- Ong_2022 ASV table with ASVs from all sequences
-- Ong_2022 ASV table with ASVs from overlapping samples
+- filtered and sorted samples ASV table
+- Filtered samples phyloseq used to make figures
-- Phyloseq used to make figures
+- Sorted samples phyloseq used to make figures
-- protein sequence alignment of each subclade with i) Ong_2022 with ASVs from overlapping samples and ii) Ong_2022 with ASVs from all samples
+- protein sequence alignment of each subclade with filtered samples Ong_2022 with ASVs from overlapping samples

-### 5.3 sorted_syn: Sorted Synechococcus cells amplified with Ong_2022
-- fasta file with all sorted_syn ASV sequences
-- sorted_syn ASV table
-- Phyloseq used to make figures

-## 6. Phyloseq output and figures
+## 5. Phyloseq output and figures
 - R markdown used to process phyloseq and make figures
 - Files generated and used during phyloseq processing